 If a resident did not complete an assets assessment and had:

 - low care needs, they pay an accommodation bond

 - high care needs, they pay the maximum accommodation charge

-Residents may be asked to pay an accommodation bond if they had assets above the minimum assets amount on the day they entered residential aged care and either:
+Before 1 October 2022, residents may have been asked to pay an accommodation bond if they had assets above the minimum assets amount on the day they entered residential aged care and either:

 - had low-level care needs

 The resident and provider would have agreed on the bond amount when the resident entered care.
 It could not be above the difference between the minimum assets amount and the resident’s assets assessment amount.